codegw/codegw/README.md

 I’m a second-year Software Engineering student passionate about both product design and software engineering.
 I design user-centered interfaces and implement them in Swift, and I’m looking for opportunities where I can grow as a designer engineer and contribute to impactful products.

+I’m always excited to connect, feel free to reach out!

 ---

 ## 🚀 Featured Projects